exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 ![In-app content blocks in the example app](https://raw.githubusercontent.com/exponea/exponea-android-sdk/main/Documentation/images/in-app-content-blocks.png)

-## Integration
+## Integration of a Placeholder View

 You can integrate in-app content blocks by adding one or more placeholder views in your app.
 Each in-app content block must have a `Placeholder ID` specified in its [settings](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks#3-fill-the-settings) in Engagement.
 The SDK will display an in-app content block in the corresponding placeholder in the app if the current app user matches the target audience.
+In-app content block is shown until user interacts with it or placeholder view instance is reloaded programmatically.

+## Integration of a Carousel View

+If you want to show multiple in-app content blocks to user for same `Placeholder ID` then consider to use ContentBlockCarouselView.
+The SDK will display multiple in-app content blocks for current app user with expected order and loop behaviour.
+In-app content block is shown in loop until user interacts with it or carousel view instance is reloaded programmatically.

 ### Add a Placeholder View